mithril-security/aicert/README.md

 ## 🔍 Why use AICert?

-+ **AI model traceability:** create AI model ID cards that provide cryptographic proof binding model weights to a specific training set and code
++ **AI model traceability:** Create AI model ID cards that provide cryptographic proof binding model weights to a specific training set and code
-+ **Non-forgeable proofs:** leverage TPMs to ensure non-forgeable AI model ID cards
++ **Non-forgeable proofs:** Leverage TPMs to ensure non-forgeable AI model ID cards
-+ **Flexible training:** use your preferred tooling for training- the only requirement is that it can be packaged into a Docker image
++ **Flexible training:** Use your preferred tooling for training- the only requirement is that it can be packaged into a Docker image
 + **Easy to install and use**

 > You can check out [the project code on our GitHub](https://github.com/mithril-security/aicert/).